-Cindy McLEISH (Eildon) (09:46): Congratulations to local Healesville small business Breen Printing for being named Regional Printer of the Year 2025 at the National Print Awards held in Sydney.
+Cindy McLEISH (Eildon) (09:46): Congratulations to local Healesville small business Breen Printing for being named the regional printer of the year for 2025 at the National Print Awards held in Sydney.
 Breen is a strong name in the Healesville community.
 They go above and beyond to assist and ensure the job gets done while producing quality work.
 They are family owned and operated, and it comes as no surprise to me that they have won this award.
 It is a well-deserved recognition.
-Well done Kirsty, Luke and the whole Breen team.
+Well done to Kirsty, Luke and the whole Breen team.